Tobias-Opsahl/Hybrid-Concept-based-Models/README.md

 ## File Structure

 Most of the source code is saved in `src/`, while the data should be saved in `data/`.
 For running experiments, please use `run_cub.py` and `run_shapes.py` with command line arguments, explained in the section `Example Runs`.
 Below is an overview of the filetree.
-The file `run_make_datasets_shapes.py` was originally used to make the ConceptShapes datasets, but we recommend to use [this repo](https://github.com/Tobias-Opsahl/ConceptShapes) instead.
+The file `run_make_datasets_shapes.py` was originally used to make the ConceptShapes datasets, but we recommend using the `ConceptShapes/` folder instead.

 ```filetree
 data/